The 150th anniversary of the 15th Amendment — the Reconstruction Amendment on the right to vote — is this year, also an election year.

 - Who Gets to Vote?
 Teaching About the Struggle for Voting Rights in the United States unit with three lessons on the history of the fight for voting rights.

 - Resources on the 15th Amendment for teachers and students

-- Classroom and School Commemorations of the 15th Amendment mini-grants for speakers and other resources
+- Classroom and School Commemorations of the 15th Amendment mini-grants for speakers and other resources.
+(Can be done remotely.)

 - Color of Change Voting Rights Toolkit for students, parents, and community members who are committed to take action to protect and expand the right to vote.